Leomedina/Leomedina/README.md

 ## Quick Bits:

 🔭 I’m currently finishing Springboard's Software Engineering program, working on Considered Collectively, a web app that allows people to follow current legislation in the United States Congress, and I open-sourced a small Node tool for working with your PostgreSQL database using Node!
-You can see that [here.] (https://www.npmjs.com/package/lightweight-pg-orm).
+You can see that [here.](https://www.npmjs.com/package/lightweight-pg-orm).
 Let me know what you thinK!

 🌱 I’m currently learning Node and React.